Gain the confidence, knowledge, and skills to work with any client

 - Compare the foundational anatomy and functional anatomy behind both daily and sport-specific movements.

-- Interpret the evidence-based research on spine and foundation of lumbopelvic stabilization.
+- Interpret the evidence-based research on the spine and foundation of lumbopelvic stabilization.
 Particularly, the importance and significance of the transverse abdominis, quadratus lumborum, multifidi and oblique muscles.

 - Interpret the foundation material about fascia, fascial slings and their effect on daily function.